cmuramaru/Data_Projects_TripleTen/Sprint 6 Project/README.md

 # 🛍️ Shopify Sales Dashboard
-📝 Description

 This project is a Power BI Dashboard Template built to analyze Shopify store performance.
 It consolidates sales, customer, and product data to uncover actionable insights for e-commerce growth.

 The goal of this project is to:

-Help Shopify merchants monitor key KPIs (sales, revenue, profit margins).
+ - 📈 Help Shopify merchants monitor key KPIs (sales, revenue, profit margins).

-Identify top-selling products and seasonal trends.
+ - 🔎 Identify top-selling products and seasonal trends.

-Optimize customer acquisition and retention strategies.
+ - 🛜 Optimize customer acquisition and retention strategies.

-Provide a plug-and-play Power BI solution for Shopify businesses.
+ - 💰 Provide a plug-and-play Power BI solution for Shopify businesses.

 Tech Stack: